hossein1376/YummyFingerFood/readme.md

 - User app with registration, authentication and profile
 - Menu app
 - Ordring app
+- API endpoints
+- Custom User Model
 - Test Cases
-- Custom User Model

-I'm planning to add an API endpoint for integrating via a front-end framework later on.
+The API endpoint is intended to be integrated with a front-end framework (such as React) if the need arises later on.